openjdk/guide/src/guide/jbs-jdk-bug-system.md

                            [[release-note=no]{.jbs-label}]{#release-note-no}<br />
                            [[~~release-note=done~~]{.jbs-label}]{#release-note-done}</td>
     <td class="dictionary">
       Used to indicate whether a change requires a release note or not.
 The labels are always placed on the main JBS issue, never on the actual release note issue.
-See [Release Notes](#release-notes).
+See [Release Notes].

       [release-note=done]{.jbs-label} is deprecated and should no longer be used.
     </td>